with

 Epoxy

 Epoxy is a syrup consistency.
-Lay-up transparency can be achieved if you can make the epoxy thin enough to totally wet-out the fiberglass cloth, so all the air is displaced and every fiber is wet.
+Lay-up transparency with fiberglass cloth can only be achieved if you can make the epoxy thin enough to totally wet-out the cloth, so all the air is displaced and every fiber is wet.
 If your epoxy resin is not nearly as thin as water it will not totally wet-out your fiberglass cloth.
 If the glass has a silvery look to it from certain angles, it has not been totally wet-out.

 Understanding how to make epoxy thin enough, for a long enough time, is critical to solving the glass transparency problem.